bioidiap/bob.bio.base/doc/experiments.rst

 Running Biometric Recognition Experiments
 ==========================================

-Now, you are almost ready to run your first biometric recognition experiment.
+Now, you are ready to run your first biometric recognition experiment.
-Just a little bit of theory, and then: off we go.

 .. _running_part_1:

 Running Experiments (part I)
 ----------------------------

-To run an experiment, we provide a generic script ``verify.py``, which is highly parametrizable.
+To run an experiment, we provide a generic script ``verify.py``, which is highly parameterizable.
 To get a complete list of command line options, please run:

 .. code-block:: sh